jaspector

 A building permit is required for any new construction, enlargement, alteration, repair, move, demolition, or change of use/occupancy of any building or structure within Buffalo city limits.
 IRC Section 105.2 exemption list governs exempt work (see Special Programs section).

+Not all construction work requires a permit in Buffalo, WY.
 The following work is generally exempt: One-story detached accessory structures used as tool and storage sheds, playhouses, and similar uses, provided the floor area does not exceed 200 square feet; Fences not over 7 feet in height; Retaining walls not over 4 feet in height measured from the bottom of footing to the top of wall, unless supporting a surcharge; Water tanks supported directly on grade if the capacity does not exceed 5,000 gallons and the ratio of height to diameter or width does not exceed 2:1; Sidewalks and driveways not more than 30 inches above adjacent grade, and not over any basement or story below; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools accessory to a Group R-3 occupancy that are less than 24 inches deep; Window awnings supported by an exterior wall that do not project more than 54 inches from the exterior wall.
 Note: Confirm the exact local exemption list with the Building Inspector.
 Buffalo may have adopted local amendments that modify standard IRC/IBC Section 105.2.
+When in doubt, confirm with the local building department before starting work.